oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-target-db/prepare-target-db.md

    If the time on any of the systems (source and ZDM service host) varies beyond 6 minutes from the time on OCI target database , it should be adjusted.

-   You can use ntp time check to synchronize the time if NTP is configured.
+   You can use NTP to synchronize the time if NTP is configured.

    If NTP is not configured, then it is recommended that you configure it.
 If configuring NTP is not an option, then you need to correct the time manually to ensure it is in sync with OCI target database server time.